wmbusmeters/wmbusmeters/README.md

     --meterfilesnaming=(name|id|name-id) the meter file is the meter's: name, id or name-id --meterfilestimestamp=(never|day|hour|minute|micros) the meter file is suffixed with a timestamp (localtime) with the given resolution.
-    --oneshot wait for an update from each meter, then quit --resetafter=<time> reset the wmbus dongle regularly, default is 23h --selectfields=id,timestamp,total_m3 select fields to be printed
+    --nodeviceexit if no wmbus devices are found, then exit immediately --oneshot wait for an update from each meter, then quit --resetafter=<time> reset the wmbus dongle regularly, default is 23h --selectfields=id,timestamp,total_m3 select fields to be printed